 But Persephone had tasted the underworld’s pomegranates, a situation no doubt maneuvered by Pluto.
 So Persephone spent the winter months down below, and returned to her mother in the spring.

 Bernini’s David appears like an olympic athlete in swirling motion.
 His feet are wide apart and he twists to gain the maximum swing for his shot.
 The intensity of his gaze and energy are palpable.
 You can feel his resolution.

 David’s face is that of Bernini’s.
 A mirror was held up for Bernini as he chiseled David’s face.

-Bernini’s David is often compared and contrasted with Michelangelo’s Renaissance statue of David.
-While Michelangelo’s is calm and serene, Bernini’s David is full of emotion in attack mode.
+Bernini’s David is often compared and contrasted with Michelangelo’s Renaissance statue of David in Florence’s Accademia, one of Florence’s best museums.
+While Michelangelo’s is calm and serene, Bernini’s David is full of emotion and in attack mode.

 This small sculpture was created by a teenage Bernini, who was a child prodigy.
 It’s significant because the sculpture is Bernini’s earliest identified work.

 The sculpture is based on the Greek myth where Cronus eats his children so they won’t murder him as prophesied.
 To protect her son Zeus from Cronus, Rhea hides him in a cave on Crete.